 As soon as you are arrested for a crime the prosecution will attempt to get you to (1) admit to a crime, or (2) say something that can be used against you in any future criminal proceedings.
 It is important to remain silent and ask for a lawyer.
 Vikas Bajaj has represented thousands of criminal defendants in the greater San Diego area and understands the stress that can accompany an arrest.

 He uses an aggressive pre-investigative approach.
 This approach often results in getting the charges against his clients dismissed or reduced.
-Contact his office today for a free consultation if you would like to learn more about how San Diego assault defense attorney Vikas Bajaj can help you.
+Contact his office today for an initial consultation if you would like to learn more about how San Diego assault defense attorney Vikas Bajaj can help you.